-With the label name lifted from the lyrics of the sprawling folk ballad Dylan wrote in the summer of ’62 for his sophomore LP, Dead Oceans has inadvertently grown to exude that passing of the torch throughout its roster.
-Its diverse make-up of artists pushes forth a modern re-imagining of the indie-rock canon – an expansion and re-definition of what the “indie” genre even is, and what it can be.
+With the label name lifted from the lyrics of the sprawling folk ballad Dylan wrote in the summer of ’62, Dead Oceans has grown to embody not just the passing but the claiming of the torch..
+Its diverse make-up of artists pushes forth a modern re-imagining of the supposed indie-rock canon – an expansion and re-definition of what the “indie” genre even is, and what it can be.

-The last several years have yielded that same sonic diversity: the ethereal nature of Julianna Barwick’s experimental ambiance; the swelling, breakout balance of power and vulnerability in Mitski’s anthemic rock; Ryley Walker, The Tallest Man on Earth, and Kevin Morby’s new visions of folk storytelling; Marlon Williams’ haunting, arresting croon; and Nineties shoegaze staple Slowdive’s return to the recording studio after a 22 year hiatus.
+The next several years yielded a continued sonic diversity: the ethereal nature of Julianna Barwick’s experimental ambiance; the swelling, breakout balance of power and vulnerability in Mitski’s anthemic rock; Ryley Walker, The Tallest Man on Earth, and Kevin Morby’s new visions of folk storytelling; Marlon Williams’ haunting, arresting croon; and shoegaze icon Slowdive’s remarkable return after a 22 year hiatus.

-Much of that is thanks to the label’s leader.
+At the center of Dead Oceans’ origin story is founder Phil Waldorf.
 And, of course, his past job at a record store.
 While he wasn’t conscious of it at the time he started Dead Oceans back in 2007, Phil Waldorf was drawing on his years as a musically omnivorous record clerk.